flant/loghouse/README.md

 Web UI (loghouse-dashboard) will be reachable via address specified in values.yaml config as ```loghouse_host```.
 You'll be prompted by basic authorization generated via htpasswd and configured in ```auth``` parameter of your values.yaml.

+> To clean old logs in cron, you can use a script in this [issue](https://github.com/flant/loghouse/issues/42).

 # Architecture

 ![loghouse architecture](https://cdn.rawgit.com/flant/loghouse/master/docs/architecture.png)